 For many homeowners, this is a recurring task that often falls by the wayside until there’s a significant problem with your home’s air quality.
 Don’t wait until it becomes noticeable and everyone is sneezing.
+It's dangerous to run your furnace without a filter.
 We’re walking through the reasons why you need to change your HVAC air filter, how often you need to change the air filter in your house, and choosing the best one.

 Your HVAC filter plays an important role in the protection and efficiency of your HVAC system, as well as maintaining the quality of the air in your home.
 The filter is most often made of pleated fibers enclosed in a frame.
 Filtration of the air happens when it is brought back into the HVAC equipment to be “cleaned” and then distributed again.

 Your air filter traps and holds a wide range of particles and contaminants that affect the quality of your air, your health and definitely your comfort.
 These items include: